natehitchcock/gamjam2/src/spec/designIdeas.md

     -Hub world
     -Randomly generated levels
     -Lovecraftian theme (maybe dreams, where the twist is that you become a great old one at the end of the game)
+    - You collect books!! whole books! in search for the book of iod

 ### Other mechanics to explore
     -Exapnding the hub world